cmu-delphi/delphi-epidata/docs/api/covidcast_signals.md

 out flu leaves open another cause---possibly covid---for the patient's symptoms), in a given location, on a given day.

+The number of flu tests conducted in individual counties can be quite small, so we do not report these signals at the county level.

+The flu test data is no longer updated as of May 19, 2020, as the number of flu tests conducted during the summer (outside of the normal flu season) is quite small.
+The data may be updated again when the Winter 2020 flu season begins.

 | Signal | Description |
 | --- | --- |
 | `raw_pct_negative` | The fraction of flu tests that are negative, suggesting the patient's illness has another cause, possibly COVID-19 |